lambdaclass/concrete/ROADMAP.md

   must remain absent.
 - Release bundles have stable schemas, replay commands, assumption/trust reports, and proof-link provenance.
+- An installed independent `concrete-cert verify-bundle` path can validate a release evidence root offline from untrusted bundle bytes, report the precise Core/backend predicates it checked, replay kernel evidence where claimed, and keep every unsupported/native boundary visibly trusted.
 - A verified-profile policy gate exists and is used by every release-facing proof/audit claim; public examples cannot bypass it with stale proofs, unapproved assumptions, or hidden trusted/Unsafe boundaries.